- Practice Areas

 Even if eating while driving is not illegal in California, it is a dangerous practice that could kill.
 A driver distracted by food or drink behind the wheel may have delayed reaction times, poor judgment and lack of vehicle control that ultimately causes a vehicle collision.
 In these cases, the distracted driver may be civilly liable for a victim’s damages.

 The at-fault driver may be responsible for paying for the victim’s medical bills, property repairs and other losses.
 Civil liability could increase a driver’s insurance premiums and add points to his or her driver’s license.
 If the distracted driver recklessly took a life, he or she may face criminal charges such as vehicular manslaughter.

 Eating while driving can have extremely serious consequences.
 It could inflict life-changing or fatal injuries on victims – especially bicyclists and pedestrians.
 It could also lead to criminal and civil liabilities for the at-fault driver.
 All drivers must take reasonable care not to eat while driving.

-If you or a loved one have been injured in a car accident, contact an Orange County personal injury lawyer to discuss your case.
+If you or a loved one have been injured in a car accident, contact an personal injury lawyer in OC to discuss your case.